archkata2021t17/sysops-squad/2. Solution/MigrationApproach.md

 #### Pre-requisites
 - Automated regression test suite.

-#### Migration Sequence
-As described in [here](MinimumViableProduct.md), migration will first target the ticket creation/updating flow so that the problem of lost tickets is resolved.
-Next, the ticket assignment flow will be targeted to ensure that the right experts pick up the tickets.
-At this point we would have the microservices - Ticket Service and Expert Shortlisting Service which target the most pressing problems of the existing application.
-The subequent micro services will be moved gradually in a series of MVPs.

 #### Development
 During the development phase,
 - Development needs to be done for the components shown below in the Component Mapping table.